Chen3337/chen3337.github.io/homework4/README.md

 On highscore page there is two buttons one is "go back" this will return to the quiz, the second button is "clear the highscores" this will clear all the score data.

 ### sits that helped me
-this site (https://stackoverflow.com/) helps with the sorting formula and the object variable with knowing "values keys and entries". and (https://www.w3schools.com/) this site helps me lot on the syntax of javascript.
+this site (https://stackoverflow.com/) helps with the sorting formula. this site (https://zellwk.com/blog/looping-through-js-objects/) helped on object variable with knowing "values keys and entries". and (https://www.w3schools.com/) this site helps me lot on the syntax of javascript.

 ### clean